 If you aren’t already aware, the term “old as” is short for “old as fuck/shit/balls/the hills.”
 You get where I’m going with this.
-And even though I am 44/”old as” I don’t always feel that way and on a good day I look young-ish.
+And even though as I am writing this I am 44/”old as” I don’t always feel that way and on a good day I look young-ish.

 Every once in a while I still even get id’ed but it doesn’t have the effect I’m looking for anymore (namely making me feel young).